 There is a bust stop as we leave Limburg.
 That opens the possibility of a compromise.
 Maybe the friendship can still be saved.
 We wait for the bus – it’s due in an hour – and try to stop a car in the meantime.
 Now, I am the only one smiling.
 Nobody stops.

 But I am prepared for everything.
 Like a Swiss Army knife.
 In the backpack, there is cardboard and a black marker.
-The friend is more artistic than me .
-So she has to draw: “EUPEN – AACHEN”, in large letters.
+The friend has more artistic talent than me.
+So she has to draw “EUPEN – AACHEN” in large letters.
 Anyone leaving Limburg towards the east has to go in that direction.
 There is no reason not to stop for us.

 In debates, the friend usually represents a mild form of capitalism, while I am the socialist.
 But now, in the cold, she undergoes a quick process of radicalization: “Those bourgeois fat cats in their fat cars would let us freeze to death.
 You all have plenty of space, we can see it!
 It won’t hurt you to interrupt your leisurely Sunday drive for a minute, will it?”
 Being determines consciousness, after all.
 Marx was right.

 On the other side of the road, a small red car stops.
 A young couple winds down the window.
 The girl calls over: “Hey, we’ve seen you and turned around.
 We can take you to Eupen.”
 Wow.
 An unknown couple, on a romantic trip, turns around only to help us out.
 There are some really good people in this world.
 But first, they need to empty the backseats.
 Dozens of beer, wine and whiskey bottles get thrown into the boot.
 Picnic blankets, pillows and backpacks follow.
 “We have no space,” other drivers would have said.
 Not these two.